The Voice (American TV series) season 26: Blind auditions

 The show began with the Blind Auditions on September 23, 2024.
 In each audition, an artist sings their piece in front of the coaches, whose chairs face the audience.
 If a coach is interested in working with the artist, they may press their button to face the artist.
 If only one coach presses the button, the artist automatically becomes part of their team.
 If multiple coaches turn, they will compete for the artist, who will decide which team they will join.
 Each coach has one "block" to prevent another coach from getting an artist.
 This season, each coach ends up with 14 artists by the end of the blind auditions, creating a total of 56 artists advancing to the battles.

 This season, a new feature was introduced, dubbed the "Coach Replay."
-This addition allows each coach to press their button one time in the span of the blind auditions for an artist that was originally eliminated with no coaches turning.
-The artist is subsequently defaulted to that team.
+This addition allows each coach to press their button at least one time in the span of the blind auditions for an artist that was originally eliminated with no coaches turning.
+The artist is subsequently defaulted to that team if only one coach use or gets to pick if multiple do so, but the coach is penalized with replay usage if a singer joins that team.
+(Note: If a coach uses Coach Replay with multiple chairs turned, it is a “steal”.)
 The recipients of this feature for each team were Kendall Eugene for Team Reba, Gail Bliss for Team Snoop, Jaylen Dunham for Team Gwen, and Mark Shiiba for Team Bublé, respectively.

 With Michael Bublé having four 4-chair turn contestants, he tied with Camila Cabello and Reba McEntire in which a debuting coach has the most 4-chair turns in their season.

 In addition, Gwen Stefani received the most 4-chair turns during a single season in her eight seasons as a coach, with a total of six, which is also the most 4-chair turns a female coach received in all 26 seasons of the show.